Skip to main content

 large home with colonial red, aluminum standing seam metal roof

-Aluminum roofing comes in different thicknesses and typically for roofing, we use a .032, .040, or .050 mil thickness.
-The higher the number the thicker the aluminum roofing.
-Thicknesses of .032 and .040 are the most popular on residential roofs.
+Aluminum roofing comes in different thicknesses.
+Typically on residential homes, we will install .032, .040, or .050 mil thickness.
+The higher the number, the thicker the aluminum roofing.
+Thicknesses of .032 and .040 are the most popular on residential installations..

 contrast color home-1-1

 Steel roofing is the most popular material used for residential installations.
-Steel roofing is galvanized steel that is hot-dipped or coated in a zinc coating.
+Steel roofing is galvanized steel hot-dipped and coated in a zinc coating.
 Steel costs less than aluminum and can be as effective and efficient.

 Lowcountry style home with 5v crimp metal roof

 The steel most widely used for roofing is 24 gauge, 26 gauge, and 29 gauge.
-29 gauge is used in agricultural panels only.
-Don't get fooled, unlike aluminum, the lower the number the thicker the steel metal roofing.
+29 gauge is used in agricultural panels.
+Don't get fooled, unlike aluminum, the lower the number the thicker the steel roofing.
 24 gauge is the best residential steel roofing.

 residention metal roof